 We now expect a net profit for 2015 of above DKK 16 billion.
 Our previous guidance was a net profit of above DKK 14 billion.
 The stronger outlook is owing mainly to positive developments in income and impairments which stem from solid customer activity across our business units, and improved macroeconomic conditions.

-We expect total income at around the same level as in 2014.
-Income will benefit from the high net trading income in the first quarter and from lower funding costs.
-On the other hand, negative interest rates will put pressure on net interest income.
+We expect total income to increase from the level in 2014.
+Income will benefit from the high net trading income in the first quarter and lower funding costs.
+On the other hand, negative central bank interest rates are putting pressure on net interest income, and developments in the bond market pose risks for trading and insurance income.
 In 2014, income benefited from the sale of our shares in Nets and the booking of part of the shadow account balance at Danica Pension.

 Expenses are expected to be below DKK 22 billion.

 Impairment charges in our core activities are expected to decline to a level significantly lower than in 2014.
 The decline is driven by our continued efforts to improve credit quality and an improvement in customers’ financial situation caused by lower interest rates, higher collateral values and a general improvement in the economy.

 For our Non-core business, we expect profit before tax at around DKK 0 million.

 Given its dependence on economic conditions, including developments in central bank monetary policies, this guidance is generally subject to uncertainty.
 Trading income and insurance business income are particularly uncertain.
 The 2015 trading and insurance results will depend greatly on developments in the financial markets and the possibility for Danica Pension to book the risk allowance and part of the balance on the shadow account to income.